vibqetowi/2025-KPMG-Data-Challenge/README.md

     - Justification: This discount rate is arbitrary and should be fixed with production data.
     - Impact: This adjustment ensures that the VEC calculation accurately reflects the lower profitability of engagements with higher proportions of external consultants, helping practice leaders make more informed decisions about staffing mix.
+14) Chargeout rates are negotiated per engagment
+   - Justification: analysis on the current dataset reveals that chargeout rates per sconsultant are consistent across one assignment but not accross all assignments.
+Considering the limited timeframe, it is unlikely this is because of a promotion.
+   - Impact: we need a standard chargeout rate table.

 ### Key Metrics Derivation